The invariants of the Weil representation of $\mathrm{SL}_2(\mathbb{Z})$: Introduction

 As an application of our main result we show (see Theorem \ref{Iggypop}):

-{\em Let $L$ be a positive-definite even lattice of even rank $n$, level $p^l$ and square class $x$.
-Let ${\cal L}$ be the set of overlattices $M$ of $L$ such that $M'/M$ is isomorphic to $D^{x,n}_p$.
+{\em Let $L$ be a positive-definite even lattice of even rank $n$ and level $N$.
+For $p|N$ we denote the square class and the signature of the $p$-adic component of $L'/L$ by $x_p$ resp.\ $s_p$.
+Let $\cal{L}$ be the set of all overlattices $M \supset L$ such that the $p$-adic component of $M'/M$ is isomorphic to $D_p^{x_p,s_p}$ for all $p|N$.
 Then the space $J_{n/2,L}$ of Jacobi forms of lattice index $L$ and weight $n/2$ is generated by the functions